Azure/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.Functions.Worker.Extensions.WebPubSub/samples/Sample4_HttpTriggerInputBinding.md

-# Use `WebPubSubTrigger` to get service notifications
+# Use `WebPubSubContextInput` to get service notifications

 This sample demonstrates how to work with `WebPubSubContextInput` to get service notification.
 This is useful when work with Static Web Apps which supports `HttpTrigger` functions only.
-When work with `WebPubSubContextInput`, the event handler settings in the Web PubSub service should be like `https://<FUNCTIONAPP_NAME>.azurewebsites.net/api/{event}}`.
+With `WebPubSubContextInput`, the event handler settings in the Web PubSub service should be like `https://<FUNCTIONAPP_NAME>.azurewebsites.net/api/{event}}`.
 The reserved `{event}` is service defined events, and should be mapped to the function's name.
 See [How to configure event handler](https://learn.microsoft.com/azure/azure-web-pubsub/howto-develop-eventhandler) for details.

 This sample is listen to the abuse protection event, that to validate the upstream is a valid one.
 When the Web PubSub service is configured with `api/{event}`, it'll send to `api/validate` of this request as the first call to validate it.